 Fuzzy's franchise agreements generally require Fuzzy's franchisees to contribute to a national brand development fund (the "Fuzzy's Development Fund") intended for the common benefit of all Fuzzy's restaurants.
 The Fuzzy's Development Fund may be used for a variety of matters including but not limited to creative development services, marketing services, culinary development, third party services to franchisees, advertising, and website production.
-Not all franchisees contribute to the Fuzzy's Development Fund at the same rate, with variances in particular applicable to restaurants required to be opened under legacy development agreements.
 Currently, the standard form of new franchise agreement calls for contributions to the Fuzzy's Development Fund at the rate of 2% of weekly gross sales.